vladolaru/thinkwritecode.com/content/blog/the-state-of-the-wordpress-economy/index.md

 ---
-title: "The State of the WordPress economy"
+title: "The State of the WordPress Economy"
 date: '2019-12-05T01:24:08Z'
 spoiler: "Join me in an exploration of the forces, trends, and future developments of the WordPress open-source ecosystem.
 I aim at helping myself and you get a clearer picture about the reality of the WordPress world, however fair or unfair things may seem.
 I believe we each need as much clarity as possible if we are to help progress WordPress, and the web at large, in a meaningful way."
 ---